CRISPR Coverage Calculator - Library Size & Tiling

 What tiling overlap should I use for gene synthesis?

 For Gibson assembly: 20-40 bp overlap is standard (25 bp recommended).
 For Golden Gate assembly: 4 bp overlaps at defined restriction sites.
 For capture arrays: 1-2× tiling with 50% oligo-length overlap.
 For mutagenesis scanning: 1 bp step size for saturation coverage.
-Our calculator optimizes oligo positions based on your specified overlap and target coverage.
+The calculator estimates oligo positions based on your specified overlap and target coverage.

 Related Tools